pwittchen/wittchen.io/source/_posts/arch-install-notes.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-My `/etc/fstab` file look like that:
+My `/etc/fstab` file looks like that:

 ```
 # Static information about the filesystems.